 It is important to reflect in time (just after the subject you want to reflect on) in order to remember the important aspects.
 You can use the reflection method just after completing a specific activity.
-This activity can be an applied design method (for instance a brainstorm session) but also a range of activities, for instance one completed in a specific design phase Reflection on a regular basis, for instance every last day of the week, can also be very useful.
+This activity can be an applied design method (for instance a brainstorm session) but also a range of activities, for instance one completed in a specific design phase.
+Reflection on a regular basis, for instance every last day of the week, can also be very useful.

 How to reflect?

-Possible Procedure 1.
-Experiencing (awareness) Make notes of your remarkable events, they might have been difficult or are worth thinking over for nave been difficult or all evolution limiting over in ordinary ord 2.
-Understanding (analysis) 'Unpack' the events by questioning yourself.
+1. Experiencing (awareness)

+Make notes of your remarkable events, they might have been difficult or are worth thinking over for some reason.
+This might be directly related to design methods, but may also be related to a specific event, design challenge or problem.
+By reporting your experience you strengthen your awareness.

+2. Understanding (analysis)

+'Unpack' the events by questioning yourself.
 What causes can you distinguish for your results?
 Which theories are supporting you?
 What is your personal opinion?
 Do you know comparable situations?

+After the data collecting stages of the immersion phase, the next steps are analysis and synthesis of the information compiled.
+To this end, insights are arranged to form patterns, posing challenges that will assist in clarifying the problem.

-3. Imagining continuation (synthesis) Question yourself and look for answers that are useful for the next steps in your project or in a new project.
+3. Imagining continuation (synthesis)

+Question yourself and look for answers that are useful for the next steps in your project or in a new project.
 How will you approach a comparable situation?
 When have you achieved what you want?
 And how will you achieve what you want?

-4. Applying (performance) Use your insights in a next design activity, phase or project.
+4. Applying (performance)

+Use your insights in a next design activity, phase or project.
 And so on with step 1 (it is a continuous cyclic process!).

-Step 4 is actually not part of a written reflection, but of course it is an important step of the learning cycle So What, What's Next?
+Step 4 is actually not part of a written reflection, but of course it is an important step of the learning cycle.

+A shorthand version of the above process is: What, So What, What's Next?
 (Developed by Marc Tassoul)

+1. What?

 What events and items do you remember?
 List all the things that you have noticed, without any explaining or elaboration.
+It is just a list of possibly interesting subjects to reflect upon.

+2. So What?

-It is just a list of possibly interesting subjects to reflect upon. evant items from the above list (often somewhere tween 3 and 7 items) - and 'unpack' each of these with questions such as 'Why did I notice it?
-What was whit questions such as 'why due I houce I. What was the effect?
+First, select a limited number of most interesting or relevant items from the above list (often somewhere between 3 and 7 items) - and 'unpack' each of these with questions such as 'Why did I notice it?
+What was the effect?
 Was it a good step?
 Was it fruitful?
 Did I run into trouble?
 Why was it successful?' and so on.
-In this way you are building an understanding of the 3.
-And Now What?
+In this way you are building an understanding of the event or item.

-And now What?
+3. And Now What?